Frequently Asked Questions

-Hygraph provides a free Hobby plan for individuals and small projects, which includes 3 seats, 5,000 content entries, and unlimited asset storage.
-For larger teams and businesses, the Growth plan is available at $199/month (10 seats, 10,000 content entries), and Enterprise plans offer custom pricing for high-scale use cases.
+Hygraph offers a free Hobby plan for individuals and small projects, which includes 3 seats, 5,000 content entries, and unlimited asset storage.
+The Growth plan costs $199/month and includes 10 seats and 10,000 content entries.
+Enterprise plans are available with custom pricing for high-scale use cases.
 For the latest details, visit the official pricing page.
+Note: API call, user, and storage limits apply to lower tiers; check plan details for specifics.
+Source.

 Features & Capabilities